Top 10 states where you're most likely to be in a fatal DUI

-Suspended license: Most people who are caught drinking and driving will have their licenses suspended for 30 to 90 days for a first-time offense, although the exact time period will vary by state.
-Driving with a suspended license can lead to a myriad of other problems, including fines, jail time and a longer license suspension.
+Suspended license: People who are convicted of a DUI offense may have their licenses suspended for 30 to 90 days for a first-time offense, although the exact time period will vary by state.
+Driving with a suspended license can lead to myriad other problems, including fines, jail time and a longer license suspension.

-Fines: Those who are caught drinking and driving will have to pay fines that can cost thousands of dollars, which varies by state.
-For example, drunken drivers in Texas can be fined up to $2,000 and can be charged an annual fee of $1,000 to $2,000 for three years in order to retain their driver's licenses.
+Fines: People with a DUI conviction typically must pay fines that can cost thousands of dollars, which varies by state.
+For example, convicted drunken drivers in Texas can be fined up to $2,000 and can be charged an annual fee of $1,000 to $2,000 for three years in order to retain their driver's licenses.
 Repeat offenders can expect fines to increase with each subsequent instance of driving while intoxicated.

 Jail time: Most convicted first-time DUI offenders can expect to be charged with a misdemeanor; however, repeat offenders may face felony charges.
 Jail time is a real possibility for people convicted of driving under the influence, but the exact punishment will vary by state and by case.